ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 The header value is:

-    RateLimit-Reset = delta-seconds / HTTP-date
+    RateLimit-Reset = delta-seconds / IMF-fixdate

-The `HTTP-date` format is defined in [RFC7231] appendix D.
+The `IMF-fixdate` format is defined in [RFC7231] appendix D.

 The `RateLimit-Reset` value:

 - SHOULD use the `delta-seconds` format;
-- MAY use the `HTTP-date` format.
+- MAY use the `IMF-fixdate` format.

-The `HTTP-date` format is NOT RECOMMENDED.
+The `IMF-fixdate` format is NOT RECOMMENDED.

 The preferred format is the `delta-seconds` one, because:

 - it does not rely on clock synchronization and is resilient to clock skew between client and server;
-- it mitigates the risk related to thundering herd when too many clients are serviced with the same timestamp;
+- it mitigates the risk related to thundering herd when too many clients are serviced with the same timestamp.
-- it does not require support for the `obs-date` format [RFC7231] section 7.1.1.1 used by `HTTP-date`.

 Two examples of `RateLimit-Reset` use are below.

 ~~~
    RateLimit-Reset: 50                              ; preferred delta-seconds notation
-   RateLimit-Reset: Tue, 15 Nov 1994 08:12:31 GMT   ; HTTP-date notation
+   RateLimit-Reset: Tue, 15 Nov 1994 08:12:31 GMT   ; IMF-fixdate notation
 ~~~

 The client MUST NOT give for granted that all its `request-quota` will be restored